Timothy J. Eiden

 Karen has been a litigator since she graduated from William Mitchell College of Law.
 Prior to law school, Karen graduated in the top of her class in obtaining a B.S. in Business Administration at the University of Wisconsin-Stout.
 While working on her business degree, Karen also played volleyball for UW-Stout.

-She practices in the areas of personal injury, uninsured/underinsured motor litigation, legal investigation and analysis of complex claims, insurance litigation, no-fault and workers’ compensation.
+She practices in the areas of personal injury, wills and trusts, uninsured/underinsured motor litigation, legal investigation and analysis of complex claims, insurance litigation and no-fault insurance.
 She also serves as a qualified civil mediator and arbitrator.
 Karen has been recognized by her peers as a top lawyer by a number of distinguished organizations.
 In addition, to representing clients, Karen regularly is asked to provide presentations for clients and attorneys on a variety of areas pertaining to civil litigation.
 She is admitted to practice in Wisconsin, Minnesota and Colorado.